Who Is Iggy Azalea?

 Love Life, Plastic Surgery and 'Survive the Summer'

 Azalea began dating the rapper A$AP Rocky in 2011, getting the title of his mixtape — Live.
 Love.
 A$AP — tattooed on her fingers.
 She had the tattoo removed after splitting with Rocky in 2012.
-Azalea has been vocal about other cosmetic procedures she has undergone.
 In March 2015 she told Vogue that she'd had her breasts enlarged, explaining that she had initially shied away from speaking about it because she hadn't wanted other girls to feel bad about their bodies, before concluding that she "wasn't into secret-keeping."
-A few months later she told Seventeen magazine that she'd had a nose job.
+A few months later she told Seventeen that she'd had a nose job.
 "Plastic surgery is an emotional journey," she said.
 "It's important to remember you can't change everything.
 You can never be perfect."

 In March 2016 Azalea announced she had started a company, Azalea Street Productions, which had bought the rights to a number of books and Australian TV shows.
-Months later in July, she announced a deal to create content — with a focus on social justice and empowering young women — for NBC Universal.
+In July she announced a deal to create content — with a focus on social justice and empowering young women — for NBC Universal.

 After announcing that her album would again be delayed, due to her departure from the Def Jam label, Azalea dropped a new track, "Savior," in February 2018.
 That summer, the Australian MC finally released her long awaited studio project, now an EP titled Survive the Summer, with its lead single, "Kream."
 As part of her return to the spotlight, she also confirmed that she was dating pro football player DeAndre Hopkins, before announcing they had broken up shortly afterward.